cjb5790/aspnetcore-workshop/exercise-12/vinyl-crate-dnu-publish.md

 Running this will run the application.

-You can take this `outout` directory, place it wherever you need, and run this command to start the site.
+You can take this `output` directory, place it wherever you need, and run this command to start the site.

 And that's it.
 Really.